Nurlan Abilmazhinuly: Early life and education

-Nūrlan Äbılmäjınūly was born in Huocheng County, Xinjiang, in December 1962.
-In 1981, he entered Xinjiang University, majoring in law.
+Nurlan Abilmazhinuly was born in Huocheng County, Xinjiang, in December 1962.
+In 1981, he began studying law at Xinjiang University.

 Career

 He joined the Chinese Communist Party in May 1985.
-After graduating in July 1985, he became a judge in Gongliu County People's court.
+After graduating from law school in July 1985, he became a judge in the Gongliu County people's court.
 He was eventually promoted to president in March 1987.
-In January 1992, he became vice president of Ili Prefecture Branch of Higher People's Court of Xinjiang Uygur Autonomous Region, rising to president the next year.
-He served as vice governor of Ili Kazakh Autonomous Prefecture in July 2001, and one year later promoted to the governor position.
-He was promoted to be vice chairman of Xinjiang in January 2003, concurrently served as deputy secretary of Political and Legal Committee of the Party Committee of Xinjiang Uygur Autonomous Region.
+In January 1992, he became vice president of the Ili Prefecture Branch of the Higher People's Court of Xinjiang Uygur Autonomous Region, rising to president the next year.
+He served as vice governor of Ili Kazakh Autonomous Prefecture in July 2001, and one year later was promoted to the governor position.
+He was promoted to vice chairman of Xinjiang in January 2003, concurrently served as deputy secretary of the Political and Legal Committee of the Party Committee of Xinjiang Uygur Autonomous Region.
 In October 2006, he was promoted to member of the standing committee of the Xinjiang Regional Party Committee, the region's top authority.
-In January 2013, he was appointed chairman of the Xinjiang Regional Committee of the Chinese People's Political Consultative Conference (CPPCC), succeeding Ashat Kerimbay.
+In January 2013, he was appointed chairman of the Xinjiang Regional Committee of the Chinese People's Political Consultative Conference (CPPCC), succeeding Asqat Kerimbay.

-In response to sanctions by Western countries following the human rights abuses in Xinjiang, Abilmazhinuly stated at a speech in 2024 that the committee "opposes slander and sanctions by the United States and Western countries" and "will refute inaccurate, negative and harmful remarks to show Xinjiang's new face of openness and self-confidence."
+In response to sanctions by Western countries following the human rights abuses in Xinjiang, Nurlan stated at a speech in 2024 that the committee "opposes slander and sanctions by the United States and Western countries" and "will refute inaccurate, negative and harmful remarks to show Xinjiang's new face of openness and self-confidence."